 Topographic map of Costa Rica

 Costa Rica can be divided into six main geographic regions, each offering unique landscapes and ecosystems:

 South Pacific (Zona Sur): The South Pacific region is a remote and less-visited area known for its untouched rainforests, rugged mountains, and pristine beaches.
 Corcovado National Park, part of the Osa Peninsula, is a biodiversity hotspot with abundant wildlife, including jaguars and scarlet macaws.
-Along with the Atlantic Central region, this region hosts the La Amistad International Park, a Transboundary Protected Area that extends along the border between Costa Rica and Panama.
+Along with the Atlantic Central region, this region hosts the La Amistad International Park, a Transboundary Protected Area extending along the border between Costa Rica and Panama.
 Located within the Cordillera de Talamanca, the park contains one of Central America's significant remaining blocks of natural forest.

 Map depicting the geographic regions of Costa Rica